kyma-project/kyma/docs/helm-broker/03-07-addons-docs.md

   Use external documentation
   </summary>

-In the `meta.yaml` file, provide the **docs.template.sources.url** parameter with a value that points to the address where the documentation is stored.
+In the `meta.yaml` file, provide the **url** parameter with a value that points to the address where the documentation is stored.

   </details>
 </div>